Longitudinal and International Study of Adults (LISA)

 - Data accuracy

-The Longitudinal and International Study of Adults aims to improve our understanding of what is happening in the lives of Canadians so we can see what services they require, and what kinds of information they need to support their decision making about today and the future.
+The Longitudinal and International Study of Adults (LISA) is a study that examines changes in Canadian society over time.
+LISA uses household interviews to collect information from approximately 34,000 Canadians age 15+ years from more than 11,000 households.
+LISA aims to improve our understanding of what is happening in the lives of Canadians so we can see what services they require, and what kinds of information they need to support their decision-making about today and the future.
 LISA results could shed light on:

-- Transience in the workplace and across the labour force
+- Transitions in the workplace and across the labour force;

-- Families coping with complex issues such as job loss and poor health
+- Impacts of complex issues such as job loss and poor health;

 Data users include all levels of government, researchers, educators, learning institutions and organizations.
-These data are used to influence the development of services, ensure the development of effective policies and service provision to the people most in need.
+These data are used to influence the development of services, and to ensure the development of effective policies and service provision to the people who require it the most.

 Reference period: Two years prior to interview date